rescript-lang/bucklescript.github.io/website/blog/2020-05-06-exception-encoding.md

 Whenever you are using a Reason / OCaml exception (a so called "native exception"), you are actually using a data structure which is not the same as a JS runtime exception.
 That means that each exception representation invokes a different stacktrace handling mechanism:

-In JS, the stacktrace is collected immediately when an Error object is thrown, while in native Reason / OCaml, such data is not attached to the exception object at all (you can't just access `e.stack` to retrieve the stacktrace).
+In JS, the stacktrace is collected immediately when an Error object is created / thrown, while in native Reason / OCaml, such data is not attached to the exception object at all (you can't just access `e.stack` to retrieve the stacktrace).
 This is because collecting the stacktrace in a native environment highly depends on the runtime support (e.g. if a flag was provided to attach the stacktrace data).

 Our goal was to provide a way to get the same stacktrace for native exceptions as you would with JS exceptions.
 This is all part of our on-going work to plan and implement the optimal encoding for all the different ReasonML data types for the JS runtime (just like with our previous changes to the `bool`, `unit` and `records` representation as well).